 VPNhub creators have a thorough data protection policy, which is good to see, and should ensure that your private details remain completely your own.

 We’ve seen instances of VPN services harvesting IP addresses and browsing data, but Pornhub seems to be walking the walk as far as data security is concerned.

 VPNhub isn’t likely to be the fastest VPN service in the world straight out of the box.
 This is a new VPN network, and it takes time to create a global architecture of servers.

 One other thing to note regarding performance is that VPNhub has been honest about its unavailability in some parts of the world.
-So if you live in China, Burma, Saudi Arabia, Sudan, Syria, Qatar, the UAE or Egypt, there’s little chance of using VPNhub for Netflix or adult browsing.
-And because they are based in the United States, access is restricted to users in places like North Korea, Cuba and Iran as well.
+So if you live in China, Burma, Saudi Arabia, Sudan, Syria, Qatar, the UAE, or Egypt, there’s little chance of using VPNhub for Netflix or adult browsing.
+And because they’re based in the United States, access is restricted to users in places like North Korea, Cuba, and Iran as well.

-If you’re worried about how to install VPNhub, relax.
-Installation for this VPNhub review is incredibly simple.
-All you really need to do is click the Google Play or App Store VPNhub download link and follow the online prompts until the client is installed and you’ve accessed the VPNhub network.
+The client installation is incredibly simple.
+All you really need to do is click the Google Play or App Store VPNhub download link and follow the online prompts until the app is installed and you’ve accessed the VPNhub network.

 The login screen is simple and attractive, with a map of the world above a set of menu options.
 The first option allows you to choose between encryption methods, while the second is probably more important, allowing users to choose their server location from VPNhub’s global network.
 Just select a location, press “save” and then “connect.”
 It’s as simple as that.

 Don’t worry about how to use VPNhub, as it’s pretty basic.